AnnetteChiu/ecommerce-annette-korean-131/src/README.md

     ```bash
     gcloud config set project gen-lang-client-0049357498
     ```
-4.  **Enable Secret Manager API:** Ensure the Secret Manager API is enabled for your project.
-You can enable it by running `gcloud services enable secretmanager.googleapis.com` or by visiting [this link in the Cloud Console](https://console.cloud.google.com/apis/library/secretmanager.googleapis.com).
+4.  **Enable Secret Manager API:** Enable the API by running `gcloud services enable secretmanager.googleapis.com` or by visiting [this link in the Cloud Console](https://console.cloud.google.com/apis/library/secretmanager.googleapis.com).

 Follow these steps in your terminal: